-NEXT Academy offers a 10-week coding bootcamp focused on web development in Kuala Lumpur, Malaysia.
+NEXT Academy offers a 10-week Full-Stack Web Development bootcamp in Kuala Lumpur, Malaysia, and remote 8-week Front-End Web Development courses and 12-week Digital Marketing courses.
 NEXT Academy was founded by self-taught programmer and bootcamp graduate, Josh Teng.
 NEXT Academy partnered with the Malaysian government agency, Malaysian Global Innovation & Creative Centre (MaGIC) in 2014 - jointly officiated by U.S. President Obama, Prime Minister of Malaysia Najib Razak and Founding CEO Cheryl Yeoh who previously sold her company to Walmart Labs, to grow the tech startup ecosystem in Malaysia.

-The primary goal of NEXT Academy is to equip passionate individuals to be great entrepreneurs, marketers and developers — the key ingredients to get a startup running and moving on solid ground.
-The 9 week coding bootcamp meets full-time 9am-6pm on weekdays.
-Around twenty students are accepted each month.
-Students learn in a hands-on style and are presented with a set of challenges to solve each day and by the end of the course will build a fully-functional web app.
+The primary goal of NEXT Academy is to equip passionate individuals to become entrepreneurs, marketers and developers — the key ingredients to get a startup running.
+Students learn in a hands-on style and are presented with a set of challenges to solve each day.
+By the end of the course, students will build a fully-functional web app.

 NEXT Academy is part of the 500 Startups' portfolio.